Frequently Asked Questions About Orthodontics

-The duration of treatment varies from patient to patient, and it depends on the age of the patient, complexity of the case, and how compliant the patient is with their orthodontist's instructions.
-Treatment times can range from 6 months to 3 years, but most standard treatments are 18-24 months.
+The duration of treatment varies from patient to patient, and it depends on the age of the patient, complexity of the case, and how compliant the patient is with the orthodontist’s instructions.
+Treatment times can range from 6 months to 3 years, but most standard treatments are 18 to 24 months.

 Do braces hurt?

-Teeth will typically be sore for 2-3 days after they are initially placed, and for the same amount of time after each adjustment.
+Teeth will typically be sore for 2 to 3 days after they are initially placed, and for the same amount of time after each adjustment.
 Other than this, occasional cheek and lip sores can come and go throughout treatment, as well.